Chris-Perkins/TwitchPlayer/README.md

 **NOTE: This library uses WKWebView to display libraries.
 As a result, you cannot use any Twitch Player from the Storyboard before iOS 11.0.**

+## Note:

+As of June 2020, Twitch now requires a Base URL in the string you load.
+Unfortunately, I am without a Macbook for development right now, and cannot address this library to fix the issue.
+As a workaround, you can change the "baseURL" string value in the TwitchClipPlayer/other embedded classes to work around this.
+Since I can't validate the change, it would be awesome if someone could quickly add that functionality so others can use the library!

 ## Example Project

 ![](https://github.com/Chris-Perkins/TwitchPlayer/raw/master/Readme_Imgs/ClipPlay.png)